HeathLoganCampbell/Cobble-Lang/architectural/decision/001-use-lightweight-architectural-decisions.md

 * I will adopt the Architecture Decision Record (ADR) pattern for this project.
 * ADRs will be stored as individual markdown files in `architectural/decision`
 * I will write one whenever a decision has long-term impact, is difficult to reverse, or requires trade-offs.
 * Each ADR will follow a simple, structured format focused on context, decision, and consequences.
+This can be found at `architectural/decision/000-template.md`
 * I’ll keep them short—no more than 1 page.

 ## Consequences